vladutng/saltstack-envs/README.md

     docker02:
         True

-Checked salt configs on ubuntu 22.04 for defaults that might break the system
+Checked salt configs on ubuntu 22.04 for defaults that might break the system (learned to check these AFTER they broke it)

     root@566fc2a195cc:~# salt-call --local config.get file_roots
     local: